NCBI-Hackathons/Epigenomics_CWL/CODE_OF_CONDUCT.md

 ## Consequences
 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, RESPONSE TEAM may take any action they deem appropriate, up to and including expulsion from all SCoWL spaces and identification of the participant as a harasser to other SCoWL members or the general public.
+If a participant engages in harassing behavior, RESPONSE TEAM may take any action they deem appropriate, up to and including expulsion from all project spaces and identification of the participant as a harasser to other project members or the general public.